vc1492a/henosis/README.md

 While the initial effort focused on one internal use case, Henosis was developed as a generalized, open-source framework and is freely available for use in other applications.

+## How to Contribute
+See a bug that needs fixing or want to add a new feature?
+Fork the repository with the name of the issue (e.g. 'issue_12', open an issue if there isn't one already) or the name of your new feature.
+When ready, submit a pull request!

 ## License